 Figure 1: The string "Unknown Modem" was hard-coded and thus went untranslated.

 Figure 2: The string is a text resource without a period at the end of sentence, and the period was hard-coded.

 Any translator would assume that the lack of punctuation in the previous figure is a mistake and would end the translated sentence with a period.
 Thus the localized version ends up with two periods.

 Separating all localizable items into one or more files makes localization much easier to manage.
-Table 7-1 shows the major program elements that require localization.
+The following list shows the major program elements that require localization.

 Major program elements requiring localization:

 - Status bars